Home » Latest Articles » CAASM Use Case #4 – Discovering Cloud Instances Not Being Scanned For Vulnerabilities

 Who's responsible to make sure cloud and ephemeral instances are correctly added to security frameworks such as vulnerability scans?
 Is it security?
 Or the person doing the deployment?

-This is where SJULTRA’s CAASM services, powered by Axonius, becomes your cloud security superhero.
+This is where SJULTRA’s CAASM services, becomes your cloud security superhero.
 It’s like giving your security team x-ray vision for your entire cloud infrastructure.

-By cross-referencing these sources, Axonius can spot the cloud instances that should be scanned but aren’t.
+By cross-referencing these sources, we can spot the cloud instances that should be scanned but aren’t.
 It’s like finding needles in a cloud-shaped haystack!

-Once we’ve got Axonius set up (remember, SJULTRA offers a free 30-day trial), we can start hunting those elusive unscanned cloud instances.
+Once we have CAASMCyber Asset Attack Surface Management (CAASM) focuses on man… More set up (remember, SJULTRA offers a free 30-day trial), we can start hunting those elusive unscanned cloud instances.

 Want to find all AWS instances not being scanned for vulnerabilities?